tensorflow/swift-models/README.md

 ### Model checkpoints

-Model saving and loading is provided by the [Checkpoints](Checkpoints).
+Model saving and loading is provided by the [Checkpoints](Checkpoints) module.
 To use the model checkpointing functionality, add Checkpoints as a dependency and import the module:

 ```swift